Heinrich of Saxe-Weissenfels, Count of Barby: Count of Barby

 After the death of his father in 1680, Heinrich, at that time Dean of the Cathedral of Magdeburg, inherited the County of Barby according to the terms of his will.

 Because Heinrich (as well as each of his brothers) had a claim to be called duke of Saxe-Weissenfels, he became the first duke of Saxe-Weissenfels-Barby at the death of his father.
 The title brought him prestige, but neither a seat nor a voice in the Reichstag, nor sovereignty within the duchy of Saxe-Weissenfels, rather political dependence on the main line of the family and the Electorate of Saxony.

 Heinrich's rule over Barby nonetheless had significant economic and cultural importance for the city and the region.
 Like the Weissenfels court of his cousins, he attracted notable artists and musicians, for example the hornists Wenzel Franz Seydler and Hans Leopold.
 The pedagogue and lexicographer Johann Theodor Jablonski was his advisor from 1689 to 1700.

 His charitable activities included donations to a fund to benefit the widows of clergymen and permission to build a "Preacher Widow's House" (Prediger-Witwen-Haus) as well as a new school.
 Following the example of his cousin Johann Georg, Duke of Saxe-Weissenfels, he created in 1699 a Citizens' Company (Bürgerkompanie) with the responsibility of ensuring order during civic celebrations.
 Moreover, the whole county was measured geodetically; this permitted the city and village churches to reform their training systems.

 Heinrich was also active as a general and participated in the Great Turkish War.
 At the siege of Ofen (1684/1686) he distinguished himself together with his brother Christian.

 After 1687 he vacated the old official castle for good and began the construction of Schloss Barby as his new residence.
 The master builders were Christoph Pitzler and from 1707 Giovanni Simonetti, who orientated himself from plans drawn up by Johann Arnold Nering.
 The building could only be finished in 1715; in the meanwhile, Heinrich and his wife spend long periods of time in Dessau with his father-in-law John George II, Prince of Anhalt-Dessau, and his brother-in-law Leopold I, Prince of Anhalt-Dessau.

 Great importance was attached to his defection from Lutheranism to Calvinism in Dessau on 1688.
 In Barby, members of the Reformed Church established themselves there until 1833.

 Heinrich was also accepted into the Fruitbearing Society by his father, who served as its head.

 Heinrich died in Barby at age seventy and was buried there in the new family vault.
 His only surviving son, Georg Albrecht, succeeded him.

 Marriage and issue

-In Dessau on 30 March 1686 Heinrich married Elisabeth Albertine of Anhalt-Dessau, daughter of John George II, Prince of Anhalt-Dessau, and former Abbess of Herford.
-Elisabeth's paternal great-great grandmother was Agnes of Barby-Mühlingen; this give to Heinrich some blood ties to the extinct House of Barby.
+In Dessau on 30 March 1686 Heinrich married Princess Elisabeth Albertine of Anhalt-Dessau, daughter of John George II, Prince of Anhalt-Dessau, and former Abbess of Herford.
+Elisabeth's paternal great-great grandmother was Countess Agnes of Barby-Mühlingen (1540-1569); this give to Heinrich some blood ties to the extinct Counts of Barby.
 They had eight children: